 We believe the workplace should be a haven for those who contribute their labor to the company.
 Every employee should be treated with dignity and respect.

 The experienced California employment law attorneys at Bisnar Chase work diligently to help uphold the rights of Californian workers who have faced harassment or discrimination in the workplace.
-If you or a loved one has been the victim of sexual harassment in the workplace, please contact us at (800) 561-4887 for a free and confidential consultation
+If you or a loved one has been the victim of sexual harassment in the workplace, please contact our law firm at (800) 561-4887 for a free and confidential consultation.

 What is Sexual Harassment?

-Sexual harassment is a type of discrimination or mistreatment based on an individual’s sex.
+Sexual harassment is discrimination or mistreatment based on an individual’s sex.
 Under the law, sexual harassment is defined as “unwelcome verbal, visual or physical conduct of a sexual nature that is severe or pervasive and affects the working conditions of the victim or creates a hostile work environment.”
 It is important that Californians and Americans alike clearly understand what this means and what constitutes sexual harassment.

-Conduct that qualifies as sexual harassment can include anything from something that is verbally spoken such as sexual jokes, comments about a person’s body, asking for dates, or physical acts such as touching, hugging, kissing, or groping someone.
+Conduct that qualifies as sexual harassment can include anything from verbally spoken, such as sexual jokes, comments about a person’s body, asking for dates, or physical acts, such as touching, hugging, kissing, or groping someone.
 Distributing sexual content also constitutes sexual harassment, as does sending suggestive or harassing emails or electronic messages.

 The law also states that to constitute sexual harassment, the behavior must be “severe or pervasive.”
 This means that it cannot be a single incident.
-It must occur repeatedly for a significant period.
-If it involved one incident, the act will be considered for its severity.
-For example, if the act involved rape, sexual assault, or sexual battery, it constitutes sexual harassment.
+It must repeatedly occur for a significant period.
+If it involved one incident, the act would be considered for its severity.
+For example, if the act involved rape, sexual assault, or sexual battery, it constituted sexual harassment.
 For an action to be deemed sexual harassment, the action in question should affect working conditions or create a hostile working environment.